-I train and coach congregational leaders across the United States, helping them adapt to life online and use learn to use the communication tools of our time.
+I train and coach congregational leaders across the United States, helping them adapt to life online and use the tools of our time to communicate, connect, and inspire.

-Seeing the growth in the online knowledge and training industry, I started shifting my work online in 2018.
-Today I work with congregations online through on-demand courses, coaching programs, and speaking to a range of professional groups.
+Seeing the growth in the online knowledge and wanting to fly less as a trainer (climate concern), I started shifting my work online in 2018.
+Today I work with congregations 100% online through on-demand courses, coaching programs, keynote speaking, and interactive online workshops.

 Raised a Unitarian Universalist and third generation in the First Unitarian Church of Providence, RI, I grew up at church.